StefanoAllesina/CSB_2019/docs/week1.md

+## Summary of Chapter 1

+- The "Swiss Army Knife" of programmers
+- Take a peek at the data; Perform simple data manipulation; Automation; Glue
+- Hundreds of small programs, each carrying out a specific task
+- "Worse is better"
+- Connect input and output using "pipe" `|` and redirection `>` (or `>>`)

 ### Warmup: Nobel data

 The file `data/nobel.csv` contains the names and motivations for all the Nobel prizes awarded so far.